subhramannil/Sentiment-Analysis-of-50K-Movie-Reviews/README.md

 ## Overview

-This project, developed by Subhranil Das, a 4th-year Computer Science student at the Institute of Engineering & Management (IEM), Kolkata, performs sentiment analysis on the IMDB Dataset of 50K Movie Reviews.
+This project performs sentiment analysis on the IMDB Dataset of 50K Movie Reviews.
 Using a bidirectional LSTM neural network, the model classifies reviews as positive or negative, achieving a test accuracy of 92%.
 Key features include text preprocessing with WordNetLemmatizer, word cloud visualizations, and an interactive tool for user-input predictions.

 ## Features